razzmatazz/FsAutoComplete/README.md

 * .NET Core Sdk, see [global.json](global.json) for the exact version.

 1. Restore dotnet tools to install local Paket and FAKE `dotnet tool restore`
-2. Build FSAC with `dotnet fake build`
+2. Build FSAC with `dotnet run --project build`

 * To build release fsautocomplete binaries in `~/bin` directory, do run `dotnet fake build --target LocalRelease`
 * To build, run all tests and create packages, do run `dotnet fake build --target All`